-1. Monitoring arrangements during normal working hours
+1. Monitoring arrangements

-During normal working hours the duty WSDO for the particular week will be responsible for monitoring weather forecasts and actual weather conditions throughout the period.
+The duty WSDO will be responsible for monitoring weather forecasts and actual weather conditions throughout the period.
 There will be an experienced Duty Operations Manager available 24/7.
-The OCCR will have the Vaisla system showing on a big screen at all times during the Winter Period and alerts set so if any thresholds are broken they will be notified.
+The OCCR will have the Vaisala system showing on a big screen during the Winter Period and alerts set so if any thresholds are broken they will be notified.